 Insurance for Yachts

-Yachts are among the most valuable recreational vessels in New Zealand, and insuring them properly requires specialist marine cover.
-Whether you sail a coastal cruiser, a keelboat, or a bluewater ocean yacht, the right insurance protects against hull damage, third-party liability, and the unique risks of sailing.
-Compare yacht insurance options from NZ marine insurers below.
+Yachts are among the most valuable recreational vessels in Australia, and insuring them properly requires specialist marine cover.
+Whether you sail Sydney Harbour, cruise the Whitsundays, race on Pittwater, or live aboard in a marina berth, the right insurance protects against hull damage, third-party liability, and the unique risks of sailing and motor yachting.
+Compare yacht insurance options from Australian marine insurers below.

 Highest Rated Featured Provider